Scalr/agent-helm/charts/agent-job/docs/cache-persistence-efs.md

 ### Pod fails with "failed to create subPath directory for volumeMount cache-dir"

 The chart mounts the cache PVC with a `cache/` subPath, so kubelet must create that directory at the root of the EFS volume when the pod starts.
-The error means this `mkdir` was denied — most commonly because the EFS file system policy does not grant `elasticfilesystem:ClientRootAccess`, which makes EFS squash all clients (including kubelet, which runs as root) to an anonymous user with no write permission on the root directory.
+The error means this `mkdir` was denied.
+It typically appears when the PV mounts the file system root directly (`volumeHandle: fs-...` without an access point) and the root directory is not writable — most commonly because the file system policy does not grant `elasticfilesystem:ClientRootAccess`, which makes EFS squash all clients (including kubelet, which runs as root) to an anonymous user.

 Check the file system policy: